Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters

 Example spectra of four cluster galaxies appear in Figure~\ref{egspec}.
-Further details on the redshift-fitting procedure appear in \cite{Cool13}.

-For objects with more than one redshift measured (given the multiple masks), we take the redshift with the higher quality flag, $Q$.
+For objects with more than one redshift measured (given the multiple masks), we take the redshift with the higher-quality flag, $Q$.
 In cases where there are multiple redshifts with the same $Q$, we randomly select one.
-This is done to avoid averaging significantly discrepant redshifts when they exist (see Figure~\ref{zvz} for outlier rates.)
+This is done to avoid averaging significantly discrepant redshifts when they exist (see Figure~\ref{zvz} for outlier rates).

-We define cluster membership as galaxies that have a $Q=4$ best-fit redshift within $\pm0.02$ ($\pm 6000$~km~s$^{-1}$) of the cluster redshift, which is approximately three times the precision of the LDP redshifts (see \S\ref{sec:precision}).
+We define cluster membership as galaxies that have a $Q=4$ best-fit redshift within $\pm0.02$ ($\pm 6000$~km~s$^{-1}$) of the cluster redshift, which is approximately three times the accuracy of the LDP redshifts (see \S\ref{sec:accuracy}).
 We choose a fixed cut in redshift, rather than a multiple of the cluster $\sigma$, because the LDP uncertainty is larger than any velocity dispersion in our sample.
-We do not make any spatial cuts, because we are interested in galaxies at large cluster-centric radii.
-This selection results in $1,602$ galaxies that we place in the cluster environment.
+We do not make any spatial cuts because we are interested in galaxies at large clustercentric radii.
+This selection results in 1763 galaxies that we place in the cluster environment.